 Throwing a party for the big game?
 We've got you covered with tips for everything from cutting food costs to saving cash on decor.

-Fortunately, you don’t have to blow your budget to show your friends a good time.
+Fortunately, you don’t have to blow your budget.
 Nor do you have to spend the whole day in the kitchen.

 Here are some low-cost Super Bowl party ideas that will make your life easier, and leave you with the energy to cheer on your team come game time.